The Big Switch: One SEO’s Journey Toward Ditching Google

 About Jerod Karam

-Jerod Karam is Director of Online Marketing at Netvantage Marketing, an online marketing company specializing in, PPC and social media.
+Jerod Karam is Director of Online Marketing at Netvantage Marketing, an online marketing company specializing in SEO, PPC and social media.
 Jerod directs a large portion of the organic SEO efforts for Netvantage clients and is responsible for most of the technical work and custom online tools the company uses.